avinash04/spring-petclinic-main/readme.md

 ## How to use docker image attached in this repo?

-myDockerImage.tar was created from docker image using docker save command
+Docker image was already updated to my dockerhub repo

-Sample: docker save -o $PATH_TO_TAR/myDockerImage.tar $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:47
+Pull docker image

-To use this image and run application, perform below steps:
+docker pull avinash04/my-docker:petclinic-1.0

-Download myDockerImage.tar in local and run below command (mention full path of tar if running it from different location) docker load < myDockerImage.tar
+Run Docker Image

-docker run -d -p 80:8080 192.168.0.13:8082/docker-virtual/spring-petclinic-2.4.6:47
+docker run -d -p avinash04/my-docker:petclinic-1.0

 Visit [http://localhost:80](http://localhost:80) in your browser.